coding test

 4. Code Review Challenges: Candidates are given a piece of code to look over.
 They’re asked to identify issues and suggest improvements.
 Code reviews assess candidates’ ability to understand and evaluate code quality, readability, and best practices.

-5. Pair Programming: Pair programming is unique in giving interviewers an opportunity to test their candidate’s teamwork skills in a real-time collaborative coding session.
+5. Pair Programming: Pair programming is unique in allowing interviewers to test their candidate’s teamwork skills in a real-time collaborative coding session.
 The candidate and interviewer work together on a coding problem, allowing the hiring team to evaluate teamwork, communication, and problem-solving in a collaborative setting.

 6. SQL Coding Tests: SQL tests focus on candidates’ ability to write SQL queries capable of retrieving and manipulating data in a relational database.
 They assess proficiency in database management and querying.